How to Import Excel Files in C#

 $vbLabelText $csharpLabel

-There are also the following alternative ways to import an Excel WorkSheet into the project.
+The following alternative ways exist to import an Excel WorkSheet into the project.
+Each method provides flexibility depending on your specific use case:

 // Import WorkSheet by various methods